RisabBiswas/RisabBiswas.github.io/_pages/talks.md

     <div class="talk-details">
       <h3>Introduction to Machine Learning</h3>
       <p><strong>Date:</strong> Aug.
 1, 2018</p>
-      <p>Gave a one day talk on "Introduction to Machine Learning" at the Department of Compyter Science, Siliguri Intitute of Technology.
+      <p>Gave a one day talk on "Introduction to Machine Learning" at the Department of Computer Science, <a href="https://www.sittechno.org" style="color: #2985d8; text-decoration: none;">Siliguri Institute of Technology</a>.
 First Session was more on Understanding and Getting used to the Things that included setting up the environments.
 Second Session was Hands on Demo followed by Discussion and QandA.</p>
     </div>
   </div>